ghohl30/Blumengasse_IoT/README.md

 The project is currently running seamlessly at my family's home.
 The server is hosted on a Raspberry Pi Zero, which has proven to be a reliable and energy-efficient solution for this application.

 Please note that the data in the first image may appear suspicious because the screenshot was taken during testing while I was constantly touching the device, and it was being charged (which leads to heating).
 A more current and representative image will replace the existing one the next time I visit home.

-Stay tuned for updates, as I will be uploading additional information such as the component list, CAD files for the sensor cases, and more.